DaanDeMeyer/reproc/README.md

   `reproc_write` will return `REPROC_STREAM_CLOSED` as expected when writing to a closed stdin pipe.

-- On Windows processes are forcefully terminated with the `ExitProcess` and `TerminateProcess` functions.
-These functions take an exit status as an argument which will become the exit status of the terminated process.
-Because any exit status can be passed to the `ExitProcess` and `TerminateProcess` functions there is no cross-platform way to check if a child process exited normally or if it was interrupted by a signal or stopped by a call to `ExitProcess` or `TerminateProcess` (unless you terminate it your own code of course).

 ## Design

 reproc is designed to be a minimal wrapper around the platform-specific API's